HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # crs_project = ...  # default = None
       # DEM depression correction method. 'breach' (recommended) preserves natural flow paths. 'fill' raises sinks to their pour point.
       dem_correc_type = "breach"
+      # Flow-routing engine that conditions the DEM and delineates the catchment.
+Unset uses the engine this build defaults to.
+A string and not an enumeration: the values that resolve depend on what is installed beside HydroModPy, which is how a third-party engine is named without a patch.
+      # terrain_engine = ...  # default = None
       # Selects the DEM surface used for the domain. 'box' (default) keeps the full buffered rectangular support. 'watershed' / 'watershed_buff' select the catchment (optionally with a buffer ring) surface.
 Note: the MODFLOW 6 mesh still covers the buffered box (the buffer stays active for inter-basin exchange); out-of-watershed drainage is kept out of the catchment discharge by the DRN watershed-routing, not by an idomain mask.
 Experimental.
       domain_extent = "box"
       # Path to a raster representing the aquifer bottom elevation.
 Must share the same grid as the model domain.